-I would like to express my thanks to officers of the NSW Government Department responsible for administering Crown Lands for their assistance and advice during the year.
-I would like to thank the General Manager, Anne Lloyd and staff of the Land Manager for their outstanding response to the circumstances created by the pandemic and for their contribution to the operation and management of Wentworth Park.
-I would also extend my appreciation to the users of the Land Manager facilities for their cooperation in 2020.
+I would like to express my thanks to officers of the NSW Government Department responsible for administering Crown Lands for their assistance and advice during this transition.
+I would also like to thank the General Manager, Anne Lloyd, for her assistance over this period.
+The dedication and hard work of Anne and her staff, their outstanding response to the ongoing challenges of the COVID-19 pandemic during the year and their contribution to the operation and management of Wentworth Park is clearly reflected in this Annual Report.
+Finally, my thanks to the previous Administrator, Mr Rod Gilmour, for all his obvious hard work and stewardship of the Land Manager over the terms of his appointment, as well as facilitating a smooth transition.